 In providing for the client's right to confidentiality, do not discuss your client's condition or circumstances with other clients, friends, neighbors, family members, or anyone but agency personnel directly involved with the care and authorized to have such information.
-Do not reveal to anyone the client's name, address, telephone numbers, or any other sensitive and private information.
+Do not reveal to anyone the client's name, address, telephone numbers, or any other sensitive and private information, including by email, which is not secure.